whm200410/Spring-Automatic-Defect-Detection/README.md

  3.11) find contour of the Hysteresis image to check defects 3.12) filter contour which contains large tham certain pixcels size 3.13) get all the image.

+please note that I just upload the algorithem code, I didn't upload other project source code. so expecting the code can't compile OK, but you can clearly get the logical.